 - Meanwhile, in a medium saucepan melt butter over medium heat.
 Add onions and sauté until softened.
 Add garlic and sauté.
 Add in flour and cook whisking constantly.

 - While whisking slowly pour in milk and add nutmeg.
 Whisk constantly until mixture reaches a boil, then remove from heat and stir in 1 1/4 cups of cheddar cheese and the parmesan.
 Season with salt and pepper to taste.

 - Pour and spread 1/3 of the cheese sauce into a 9 by 9-inch baking dish.
 Top with drained cauliflower then slowly and evenly pour remaining 2/3 of the cheese sauce over cauliflower.

 - Sprinkle over remaining 1/4 cup of white cheddar then sprinkle evenly with Panko.
 Spray Panko with olive oil cooking spray to lightly coat.

 - Bake in preheated oven 20 minutes, then broil for a few minutes to help brown further as needed.
 Remove from oven, sprinkle with veggie bacon and parsley and serve warm.

 Recipe source: Inspired by Ina Garten’s recipe

 Bonus.
 Looking for more cauliflower recipes?
 We’ve got you covered!
 This recipe for cauliflower “wings” is a healthy vegetarian alternative to chicken wings.
-This meal will make a great addition to your next party.Tags: cauliflower, cauliflower gratin, cauliflower nutritional facts, mindful living, thanksgiving recipes
+This meal will make a great addition to your next party.Tags: cauliflower, cauliflower gratin, cauliflower nutritional facts, mindfulness, thanksgiving recipes